Plot Twist: What if Jennifer Lawrence had a Medical Alert?

 Born with strange and amazing powers, mutants are outcasts of society for the mere notion of being born different.
 With blue skin and bodily scales, Lawrence’s character Mystique is no exception.

-Always keeping the wearer’s safety in mind, the operator would have followed preset protocol and called 911.
+Always keeping the wearer’s safety in mind, the operator would have sent help quickly.
 Then, proper personnel would have alerted child authorities to take Mystique away.
-Thus, this ends the blossoming friendship that would later help develop the first batch of the mutant superhero team, the X-men.
+Thus, this ends the blossoming friendship that would later help develop the first batch of the mutant superhero team, the X-Men.

 4. Winter's Bone

-If Ree had simply outfitted her father with a Kelsi mobile medical alert, she could have easily tracked his whereabouts.
-A simple button push of the Kelsi and Alert1’s operators would have notified Ree of her father’s location, leading to both house and family saved.
+If Ree had simply outfitted her father with an on-the-go wristband with GPS, she could have easily tracked his whereabouts.
+A simple button push of the device and Alert1’s operators would have notified Ree of her father’s location, leading to both house and family saved.

 5. Silver Linings Playbook